RachelSun/solutions_leetcode/chapter2.md

 # Medium Ones

-This chapter contains the "medium- level" problems.
+This chapter contains the "medium-level" problems.